OpenRefine/openrefine.org/docs/technical-reference/clustering-in-depth.md

 For more information on clustering methods and related research we suggest you look at the
 [bibliography of the Vicino project](http://code.google.com/p/simile-vicino/source/browse/\#svn/trunk/papers).
+You can also visit Wikiversity's topic on [Record Linkage and Duplicate Record Detection](https://en.wikiversity.org/wiki/Duplicate_record_detection).